This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 How to get to Busan’s Gamcheon Cultural Village

-The closest Busan Metro station to Gamcheon Cultural Village is Toseong Station on Metro line 1 – take Metro exit 6.
+The closest station to Gamcheon Cultural Village is Toseong Station on Metro line 1 – take Metro exit 6.

 Once out of exit 6, Walk straight, turn right at first junction and walk up the hill onto Kkachigogae-ro towards Busan University Hospital.

-Alternatively, you can walk from Toseong Station (we did this) and follow the bus route but it is quite steep.
+Alternatively, you can walk to Gamcheon Cultural Village from Toseong Metro Station and follow the bus route (but it is quite steep so we wouldn’t recommend it).

-Alternatively, there are usually Busan taxi cabs waiting outside Toseong station (some drivers can be a little forward based on our experience and will approach you without being asked).
+There are also usually Busan taxi cabs waiting outside Toseong station (some drivers can be a little forward based on our experience and will approach you without being asked).

 You might like – things to do in Gwangalli Beach, Busan >